 One of the major festive attractions in Chiplun is Ganesh Chaturthi.
 In August, preparations to celebrate Ganesh Chaturthi begin, and celebrations last for up to 10 days.
 Ganesh idols are worshipped with families and friends.
 Many cultural events are organized in every locality and people participate in them with keenly.
 Chiplun is not only a getaway from crowded Mumbai but also from the forever crazed Goa.
 It is a peaceful place.

 The chapest and fastes way to reach Chiplun is by train, it will take only three hours.
 But if you are going by bus then it might take more than seven hours.

 Apart from being a thriving industrial hub, Daman is a popular beach destination and a weekend getaway not just from Mumbai but few cities of Gujarat as well.
 It is en route from Mumbai to Gujarat.
 Weekends are actually fun here because there is good music, drinks, dinner and fun!
 It is a memorable place for youngsters.
 Jhampore and Devka beaches are pretty well known.
 Jhampore beach has casuarina tree lines, soft sands and turquoise water, it is ideal for a brisk walk.

 Since there are no direct flights or trains or buses between Mumbai to Daman.The best and fastest way to reach from Daman is to hire a cab from Mumbai.If you are a budget traveller then get on the Gujarat Express from Mumbai to Udvada and hire a taxi from there to Daman.

 20) Murud Janjira

-These weekend getaways mostly aim to give you solace from the ever changing and bustling Mumbai and are worth a visit!
+These weekend getaway from Mumbai mostly aim to give you solace from the ever-changing and bustling Mumbai and are worth a visit!